-- 1. A 5-point project laboratory; BIOL W3050 or BIOL C3052 - 2.
-BIOL W2501 and BIOL W3002 with lab or BIOL W3040 (or another course including at least 3 points of lab) - 3.
+- 1. A 5-point project laboratory: BIOL W3050 or BIOL C3052 - 2.
+BIOL W2501 and and additional 3 point lab such as BIOL W3040 or a Barnard lab - 3.
 Two terms of BIOL W3500 taken for a letter grade, including the submission of a satisfactory research report at the end of each semester; - 4.
-Completion of all the requirements for one semester of the Summer Undergraduate Research Fellowship (SURF) and one semester of BIOL W3500 in the same research lab.
+Completion of all the requirements for one semester of the Summer Undergraduate Research Fellowship (SURF).
+An additional semester of BIOL W3500 in the same research lab is recommended but not required.
 Summer lab work under other auspices may not be substituted for the SURF Program.